 Today, distilleries largely rely on commercially malted barley.
 In days gone by, however, they necessarily had to malt their own.
 Malting makes the starches within barleycorns soluble so that the sugars may be converted into alcohol.
 In other words, malting tricks barleycorns into thinking spring has come.
 Barleycorns are steeped in water and allowed to germinate before the process is halted in the kiln.

-Five peated whiskies to try
+Some peated whiskies to try